 When instructor Bogdan Milanovich posted on Reddit about his Udemy course, I’m not sure if he was prepared for what happened next.

 In under two days, 500 people enrolled in his course.
 Let’s be clear about one thing: all of these students enrolled in his course for free.
-However, keep reading to learn how this strategy can cause a ripple effect of paid signups for you (especially important if you have under 100 students enrolled in your course(s)).
+However, keep reading to learn how this caused a ripple effect of paid signups.
+You can keep this in mind as you find various ways to enroll new students into your courses (especially important if you have under 100 students enrolled in your course(s)).

-Although all 500 students enrolled for FREE, this can cause a ripple effect of PAID student signups.
+Although all 500 students enrolled into Bogdan’s course for FREE, this can cause a ripple effect of PAID student signups.
 Here’s why:

 - Courses with more students convert at higher rates than courses with less students.
 Think about it, if you saw two courses on Knitting for Beginners and “Course A” had 40 students and “Course B” had 500 students, which one would you more likely enroll in?
 If you have the opportunity to boost your enrollment numbers, you should take it.
 It will help your conversion rates with other prospective students because it boosts your social proof.